JunjieLeiCoe/cln_raw_r_packages/README.md

 ## GitHub Auto-Check & Update

-This package automatically checks GitHub availability and updates itself:
+This package automatically checks GitHub availability and updates itself every time you load it:

-- ✅ **Auto-verifies** the GitHub repo is public and accessible on every load
+- ✅ **Auto-verifies** the GitHub repo is public and accessible
 - 🔄 **Auto-updates** when newer versions are available
+- ❌ **Auto-uninstalls** if repository returns 404 (not found)
-- ❌ **Self-uninstalls** if the GitHub repository becomes unavailable
+- 🔒 **Auto-uninstalls** if repository becomes PRIVATE
+- ⚠️ **Auto-uninstalls** if repository is inaccessible

+**Protection:** Ensures the package only works when https://github.com/JunjieLeiCoe/cln_raw_r_packages is publicly available.

 See **GITHUB_CHECK.md** for details.